cp2k/cp2k/benchmarks/QS_mp2_rpa/128-H2O/README.md

 ## How to Run the Benchmark

-1) run `H2O-128-PBE-TZ.inp`, this will generate the file `H2O-128-PBE-TZ-RESTART.wfn`, necessary for the other two runs.
+1) run `H2O-128-PBE-TZ.inp`: this will generate the file `H2O-128-PBE-TZ-RESTART.wfn`, necessary for the benchmark run.
-3) run `H2O-128-RI-dRPA-TZ.inp` for RI-dRPA
+2) run `H2O-128-RI-dRPA-TZ.inp` for the RI-RPA benchmark.

 ## Results